marcelomesmo/Unity-2D-Camera/README.md

 ![](res1.gif)

-The usable (interactable) part of your game (where the gameplay enrolls) will be designed to this smaller scale, so that the user has the same interaction independent of screen size.
+The usable (interactable) part of your game (where the gameplay enrolls) will be designed to this smaller scale, so that the user has the same interaction regardless of screen size.

 ![](res2.gif)